viggin543/advanced_react_course/README.md

 ---

 make sure you have the following env vars
-- port
-- host
+- port  : this will be overriden by heroku  . defaults to 8099 localy
 - mongoHost
 - mongoPort
 - mongoUser
 - mongoPass